The Emperor of All Maladies: 2025 updated edition

+"The Carcinogen Hunters" examines efforts to identify causes of cancer, contrasting epidemiological and laboratory approaches and centering on Harald zur Hausen's discovery that human papillomavirus causes cervical cancer, which led to a preventive vaccine.
+The closing chapter, "Body Within a Body: The Quest for the Host," reframes tumors as ecosystems shaped by their surrounding microenvironment rather than isolated malignant cells.
+The remaining two chapters address advances in cancer screening and treatment, respectively, including blood-based early-detection tests, immunotherapy, and targeted therapies.

 Reception

 The Emperor of All Maladies won the 2011 Pulitzer Prize for General Nonfiction: the jury called it "an elegant inquiry, at once clinical and personal".
-The Guardian wrote that "Mukherjee manages to convey not only a forensically precise picture of what he sees, but a shiver too, of what he feels."
+The Guardian notes the literary allusiveness: "It takes some nerve to echo the first line of Anna Karenina and infer that the story of a disease is capable of bearing a Tolstoyan treatment.
+But that is, breathtakingly, what Mukherjee pulls off.
+Mukherjee manages to convey not only a forensically precise picture of what he sees, but a shiver too, of what he feels."
 Literary Review commended Mukherjee's narrative: "It is so well written, and the science is so clearly explained, that it reads almost like a detective story—which, of course, it is."

-It was described, by the magazine TIME, as one of the 100 most influential books of the last 100 years, and by The New York Times Magazine as among the 100 best works of nonfiction.
+It was included on Time's list of the 100 most influential books of the last 100 years, and The New York Times Magazines list of the 100 best works of nonfiction.